Jan. 6 Hearing Bombshell: Trump Knew He Lost

 The committee played videotaped depositions of some of Trump’s closest aides—campaign manager Bill Stepien and senior adviser Jason Miller—speaking about the unwelcome role played by former New York Mayor Rudy Giuliani.

-In the videos, Trump advisers said Giuliani appeared to be drunk on election night and repeatedly insisted on talking to Trump, just as the mood soured at the White House when Fox News called Arizona for Joe Biden.
+In the videos, Trump advisers said Giuliani appeared to be drunk on election night and repeatedly insisted on talking to Trump, just as Fox News called Arizona for Joe Biden and the mood was souring at the White House.

 “It was far too early to be making any call like that.
 Ballots were still being counted.
 Ballots were still to be counted for days,” Stepien testified back in February.
 “My recommendation was to say that votes were still being counted, it was too early to call the race.”

-At his videotaped deposition, Miller told the committee, “I was saying that we should not go and declare victory until we had a better sense of the numbers.”
+At his videotaped deposition, Miller told the committee he said “we should not go and declare victory until we had a better sense of the numbers.”
 But Giuliani became defiant and told them, "We won it, they're stealing it from us… we need to go say that we won."

 Miller said Giuliani’s aggressive tone was that “anyone who didn’t agree with that position was being weak.”